AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-content-model.md

 ---
-title: Creating Content Fragment Models
+title: Creating Content Fragment Models Headless Quick Start Guide
 description: Content Fragment Models define the structure of the content you will create and serve using AEM's headless capabilities.
 ---

-# Creating Content Fragment Models {#creating-content-fragment-models}
+# Creating Content Fragment Models Headless Quick Start Guide {#creating-content-fragment-models}

 Content Fragment Models define the structure of the content you will create and serve using AEM's headless capabilities.